johnkerl/miller/docs/src/manpage.md

 NAME
-       miller - like awk, sed, cut, join, and sort for name-indexed data such as CSV and tabular JSON.
+       Miller -- like awk, sed, cut, join, and sort for name-indexed data such as CSV and tabular JSON.

 SYNOPSIS